azsk/AzTS-docs/01-Setup and getting started/README.md

 $ADApplicationDetails = Set-AzSKTenantSecurityADApplication -SubscriptionId $HostSubscriptionId -ScanHostRGName $HostResourceGroupName

 # -----------------------------------------------------------------#
-# Step 2: Save WebAPIAzureADAppId and UIAzureADAppId generated for Azure AD application using below command.
+# Step 2: Save WebAPIAzureADAppId and UIAzureADAppId generated for Azure AD application using the below command.
 This will be used in AzTS Soln installation.
 # -----------------------------------------------------------------#

 # Azure AD application client (application) ids